Yuan-998/yuan-998.github.io/_posts/2023-1-24-ZooKeeper.md

 readtime: true
 ---

+## Introduction
+ZooKeeper is not designed for general data storage.
+Instead, znodes map to abstractions of the client application, typically correspnding to meat-data used for coordination purposes.

+Implementing `wait-free` data objects differentiates ZooKeeper significantly from systems based on blocking primitives such as locks.

 ## ZooKeeper Architecture
 ![architecture](../assets/img/zookeeper/architecture.png)
 Severs are classified into **leader** and **follower**.
 This is pretty much the same as Raft.
 However, unlike Raft, all nodes in ZooKeeper can handle **read** requests and **write** requests still go to leader.